What caught my eye this week.

 Products and services

-Open an account with low-cost platform InvestEngine via our link and get up to £50 when you invest at least £100 (T&Cs apply.
+Open an account with low-cost platform InvestEngine via our link and get £25 when you invest at least £100 (T&Cs apply.
 Capital at risk) – InvestEngine

-Remote homes for sale in Great Britain, in pictures – Guardian
+Homes for sale with a blue plaque, in pictures – Guardian

 Comment and opinion